MelkorBalrog/AutoSafeguard-Analyzer/README.md

 ## Version History
+- 0.1.5 - Added a pastel style with peach actions and steel-blue nodes.
+- 0.1.4 - Initial diagram style support documented.
 - 0.1.3 - Added context menu actions to remove parts from a diagram or from the model.
 - 0.1.2 - Clarified systems safety focus in description and About dialog.
 - 0.1.1 - Updated description and About dialog.